-How to Use Google Maps 3D Photo Tours
+How to Use Google Maps Virtual 3D Photo Tours Online

 - Type in the city and country you want to see.

-- When it uploads then see if it has a 3D Photo Tour of your chosen place.
+- When it uploads take a look and see if it has a 3D Photo Tour of your chosen place.

 - Then go for an amazing virtual walk.